Services & digital trade

 E-Commerce Joint Statement Initiative

-- these rules will lower barriers to trade and support growth in the global economy, creating new markets for Australian businesses and greater choice for Australian consumers.
+- These rules will lower barriers to trade, strengthen trust in the online trading environment and support inclusive growth in the global economy, creating new markets for Australian businesses and greater choice for Australian consumers.

 - For more information see the WTO website.